josh-auger/motion-monitor/README.md

 If any user-specified values are altered in the source code, be sure to re-build the motion-monitor docker container following the prior steps.

-## Run process
+## Run Instructions
-Prior to running the container, be sure to amend the run bash script (start_motion_monitor.sh) to specify the parent directory of the desired input file(s).
+Prior to running the container, be sure to amend the run command bash script (start_motion_monitor.sh) to specify the parent directory of the desired input file(s).
 - Open start_motion_monitor.sh in an editor
 - Update the INPUT_DIR string to be the correct directory
+- Examples:
+  - For a log file: INPUT_DIR="./example_files/logfile/"
+  - For transform files: INPUT_DIR="./example_files/transformfiles/"

-To run the container, execute the following run command in the terminal window:
+To run the container, navigate to the motion-monitor directory and execute the run command bash script with a specified input filename.
+The file extension will trigger the correct input data read method (log file or directory of transform files).
 - cd motion-monitor/
 - sh start_motion_monitor.sh [input filename]
+- Examples:
+  - For a log file: sh start_motion_monitor.sh example_rest480_slimm.log
-- Example: sh start_motion_monitor.sh slimm_2023-12-07_rest.log
+  - For transform files: sh start_motion_monitor.sh example_rest480_sliceTransform_0002.tfm

+- NOTE: A single input filename must be specified in the run command.
+For analysis of a directory of transform files, simply include one of the transform filenames as the input, typically the first file.

 # References